FlaccidFacade/cliSkeleton/README.md

 3) Activate Virtual Env

- in the same volder the virtual environment was created run:
+ in the same folder the virtual environment was created run:

 ```
 source venv/bin/activate